Aphidecta obliterata: Distribution

+Description

-DescriptionAphidecta obliterata can reach approximately a size of 3.5–5 mm.
+Aphidecta obliterata can reach approximately a size of 3.5–5 mm.
 These tiny beetles have an elongate oval body, with strongly convex elytra, smooth, shiny and densely, finely punctured.
 Head shows a black arch-shaped marking.
 Antennae are club-shaped, with 9-11 segments.

 The larch ladybirds are beetles with a great variability in color and markings, with several varietas.
-For example Aphidecta obliterata v. fenestrata has entirely black elytra, while usually they range from tan to brown, often with a pink tinge.
+For example, Aphidecta obliterata v. fenestrata has entirely black elytra, while usually they range from tan to brown, often with a pink tinge.
 They have a dark suture and usually a dark oblique line posteriorly.
 The pronotum is beige, with four dark brown lines forming a M mark.
 While other species of ladybugs have prominent spots, this insect has smaller, less distinct spots, or small blotches, if any.

+Habitat

-HabitatAphidecta obliterata inhabits high bogs an peat areas, mainly coniferous and mixed forests (for instance Central European mixed forests, Sarmatic mixed forests) and, especially, in Pinus sylvestris and other temperate needleleaf forests.
+Aphidecta obliterata inhabits high bogs and peat areas, mainly coniferous and mixed forests (for instance, Central European mixed forests, Sarmatic mixed forests) and, especially, in Pinus sylvestris and other temperate needleleaf forests.
 It is found occasionally in gardens and parks.
-It is mainly found on Pinus sylvestris and other Pinus species and Picea abies and on Larix decidua occasionally under flakes of bark, under bark, or in moss on the trunks.
+It is mainly found on Pinus sylvestris and other Pinus species, on Picea abies, and on Larix decidua occasionally under flakes of bark, under bark, or in moss on the trunks.